Sugar intolerance , sugar intolerance symptoms and what causes an intolerance to sugar .

 The term FODMAP is an acronym for:

 Fermentable (meaning the bacteria feed on them and produce gas)

 Monosaccharides (fructose and glucose)

 Polyols (the sugar alcohols – sorbitol, mannitol, etc.

 As we saw above, intolerance to FODMAP sugars has been shown to cause symptoms of IBS, which can involve bloating, gas, and abnormal bowel habits (like alternating diarrhoea and constipation).

-The symptoms of sugar intolerance are similar to those of other conditions and other food intolerances.
+Sugar intolerance symptoms are similar to those of other conditions and other food intolerances.
 This is one reason why it’s important not to go off symptoms alone and to test for which exact food (or group of foods) you’re reacting to.
 It’s also important to note that you could be reacting to a range of seemingly different foods that contain a similar sugar.

 Our food intolerance test looks at over 350 different foods that you could be reacting to, including various sugars.
 To do the test, all you need to do is order it HERE and send us a sample of your hair.
 Once our lab receives your sample, we will send you the test results within three days.
 Overall, this means that you can complete a comprehensive test (looking at over 350 foods and 350 non-food items), in the convenience of your own home.
 The test is easy and provides quick results.